 “Treatment is not prescriptive, rather the individualized plans are creative and motivating, and ultimately, more effective at helping improve and support a child’s maximum functional potential.
 Our program helps children make meaningful progress,” explains Dr. Courtney Toomey, Physical Medicine and Rehabilitation Physician and Director of Rehabilitation Programming.

 The program has multiple elements developed to help children progress through their spinal cord injury recovery.
 Treatment plans and goals are adjusted depending on the patient’s level of injury, responsiveness to care, and medical conditions.
 Pediatric patients may receive therapy up to three times per day including physical, occupational, and speech therapy.
+Physical therapy is a key component of rehabilitation for pediatric spinal cord injury, focusing on restoring function, managing spasticity, and improving overall outcomes.
+Rehabilitation strategies for pediatric spinal cord injuries are designed to maximize functional recovery and quality of life, but research in this area is still limited compared to adult populations.
 A full interdisciplinary team collaborates on each pediatric case including physicians and medical staff, dieticians, physical, occupational, and recreational therapists, neuropsychologists, speech-language pathologists, and case managers.

 Once sensory and motor levels are assessed, the rehabilitation team customizes treatment to work towards functional goals.
+Tracking neurologic improvement is an important part of the rehabilitation process, as it helps document changes in motor, sensory, and reflex functions over time.
 Each child’s plan is approached with a truly individualized structure, for example, considering if the individual is paraplegic, tetraplegic, or complete.
 Progressive assistance always includes activities of daily living, as well as additional tasks such as mobility, transfer training, orthotic fitting, strength and endurance training, respiratory conditioning, custom medical equipment, or even electrical stimulation for neuromuscular re-education and strengthening.

-In the Rehabilitation: Innovating and Striving for Excellence (RISE) Program at Nexus Children’s Hospital, collaborative teams meet twice per week to discuss individual care plans to maximize recovery potential and minimize barriers of our adolescent spinal cord injury patients.
+In the Rise Program at Nexus Children’s Hospital, collaborative teams meet twice per week to discuss individual care plans to maximize recovery potential and minimize barriers of our adolescent spinal cord injury patients.
 The care plans also include and address caregiver concerns and support plans.

 At Nexus Children’s Hospital, families and caregivers complete training and education throughout the duration of a pediatric patient’s admission, treatment, and rehabilitation.
 All training and education is tailored to the patient’s level of spinal cord injury, medical requirements, and caregiver capabilities.
 Our teams are dedicated to equipping families and caregivers with the tools and knowledge to confidently continue to support and care for their child at home.